 The bacteria on the meat is generally no big deal for dogs, but sometimes problems occur when the food is mixed with kibble.

-Not sure whether to feed commercial raw or homemade raw?
+Should you feed your dog pre-made raw or homemade raw?

-I recommend you start with a commercial raw brand (like Balanced Blends) for a month or two and then tackle the homemade option if you’re up for it.
+I recommend you start with a commercial raw brand like Darwin’s for a month or two and then tackle the homemade option if you’re up for it.

-I know store-bought raw dog food is expensive (around $250 a month for my 70-pound dog!), but it’s just so much easier and less stress for beginners than trying to make the food yourself.
+I know store-bought raw dog food is expensive, but it’s just so much easier and less stress for beginners than trying to make the food yourself.